 - Wash it out immediately if it’s gotten into your eye

-- Use a face mask when cleaning molds with hydrogen peroxide.
-It can form small spores that can cause allergies once inhaled
+- Use a face mask when cleaning molds with it.
+In some cases, it can form small spores that can cause allergies once inhaled

 - Store hydrogen peroxide in plastic bottles, away from sunlight and heat